Red Circle

 Knock.
 Knock.

-Megan stood at his open doorway.
+Megan stands in the open doorway.

-"Planning a trip?" she asked.
+"Planning a trip?" she asks.

 "…You're fast."